vaibbhavk/leva/docs/getting-started.md

 ## Input types

-Leva will automagically use the best input type for your values, all the rules can be found in the [Inputs page](inputs.md)
+Leva will automatically use the best input type for your values, all the rules can be found in the [Inputs page](inputs.md)

 ## Conditionally showing fields